DevScholar/rust-for-js-devs/src/benchmarking/index.md

 `#[bench]` attribute.
 This attribute is currently [unstable][bench-unstable] and available only for the nightly channel.

-.NET users can make use of `BenchmarkDotNet` library to benchmark methods and track their performance.
-The equivalent of `BenchmarkDotNet` is a crate named `Criterion`.
+.NET users can make use of `Benchmark.js` library to benchmark methods and track their performance.
+The equivalent of `Benchmark.js` is a crate named `Criterion`.

 As per its [documentation][criterion-docs], `Criterion` collects and stores